monkai/github-dash/readme.md

-By default, the application.properties file is configured with: retrievalJob.daysToLookBack=30 retrievalJob.delay=3600000
+By default, the application.properties file is configured with: retrievalJob.daysToLookBack=30

+retrievalJob.delay=3600000

 The 'daysToLookBack', in days, sets the period to retrieve GitHub data over.
-Increase it if you wish to visualise a longer period that the revious month, and use the dashboard time-filter top-right accordingly to extend the filter.
+Increase it if you wish to visualise a longer period that the previous month, and use the dashboard time-filter top-right accordingly to extend the filter.

 The 'delay' is a crude mechanism to gently consume the GitHubAPI at a rate-limited speed.
 The dealy, in millis, is put in between successive GitHub requests.